metal-toolbox/architecture/firmware-install-service.md

 ## Concepts

-Firmware install as a service depends on various platform services and a few constructs defined on top of Serverservice to function in an event driven and scalable manner.
+Firmware install as a service depends on various platform services and a few constructs managed through Serverservice Attributes to function in an event driven and scalable manner.

 This section covers an overview of those technologies and constructs for reference.

 #### Conditions

-- A *condition* is represents an action to be reconciled on a server by a controller (Flasher, Alloy, PBnJ)
+- A *condition* is represents an action to be reconciled on a server by a controller (Flasher, Alloy, PBnJ).
-- A *condition* is an object associated with a server.
+- A *condition* is an object associated with a server, stored as a serverservice Server Attribute.
+- The *condition* construct is available to controllers and end users through [conditionOrc](#condition-orchestrator---conditionorc)
 - A server may have one or more unique *conditions* associated with it, that is - it cannot have two or more `firmwareInstall` conditions associated with it at any given instant.
 - *Conditions* are modelled around the k8s [`podConditions`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions)
 - The *kinds* of *conditions* that could exist depends on the controllers present.